-The development of high performance, yet ergonomic, personal cooling garments is not only important for current medical, military, and other specialized applications, but also for adaptation of broader population to future weather patterns.
+We are developing novel outdoor testing protocols and new designs that optimize current performance and safety apparel, and thermally and mechanically supporting wearables.
+The development of such high performance, yet ergonomic, functional garments is not only important for current medical, military, and other specialized applications, but also for adaptation of broader population to future weather patterns.

 As part of our project sponsored by National Science Foundation on soft heat exchangers, we applied the novel, soft thermally conductive materials that we are developing for microelectronics applications to provide transformational improvements to traditional liquid-cooled garments.
 We are studying effects of thermal and mechanical properties of these materials on cooling efficiency of such wearable heat exchangers as well as their use for thermal management of wearable electronics and high power robotics.
 In addition, we are also starting to explore improvements that could be made to cooling garments that rely on water evaporation.